 Vaccination protocol for adult cats:

-Core vaccinations are then given every 3 years for the rest of your cats life (If your cat regularly goes into a boarding kennel/ cattery, annual vaccinations may be recommended)
+- Core vaccinations are then given every year for the rest of your cat's life (If your cat regularly goes into a boarding kennel/ cattery, annual vaccinations may be recommended)

 After Vaccination Care